-The staff member(s) reporting the concern must keep the information confidential and not share the concern with others apart from the Headteacher or equivalent and DSL.
-There may be instances where behaviour and conduct is witnessed by multiple staff members.
-All staff are responsible for addressing and reporting low level behaviour concerns as individuals and not as a group.
+The team member(s) reporting the concern must keep the information confidential and not share the concern with others apart from the Headteacher or equivalent and DSL.
+There may be instances where behaviour and conduct is witnessed by multiple team members.
+All team members are responsible for addressing and reporting low level behaviour concerns as individuals and not as a group.

-The Headteacher or equivalent will determine what action must be taken following the concerns being raised; This may involve speaking to the member of staff the concern has been raised about, which may include:
+The Headteacher or equivalent will determine what action must be taken following the concerns being raised; This may involve speaking to the team member the concern has been raised about, which may include: